wuxin4692/chutes-miner-china/README.md

 - `--hourly-cost` is how much you are paying hourly for this server; part of the optimization strategy in gepetto is to minimize cost when selecting servers to deploy chutes on
 - `--gpu-short-ref` is a short identifier string for the type of GPU on the server, e.g. `a6000`, `l40s`, `h100_sxm`, etc.  See supported GPUs here: https://github.com/rayonlabs/chutes-api/blob/c0df10cff794c17684be9cf1111c00d84eb015b0/api/gpu.py#L17
 - `--hotkey` is the path to the hotkey file you registered with, used to sign requests to be able to manage inventory on your system via the miner API
-- `--miner-api` is the base URL to your miner API service, which will be http://[non-GPU node IP]:[minerAPI port, default 32000]
+- `--miner-api` is the base URL to your miner API service, which will be http://[non-GPU node IP]:[minerAPI port, default 32000], i.e. find the public/external IP address of your CPU-only node, and whatever port you configured for the API service (which is 32000 if you didn't change the default).